sladygin/simpas/README.md

 empty if the jub should be executed at any time.
 * **Day** - OPTIONAL - the day of month in which the job should be executed, optional.
 Leave empty if the jub should be executed at any time.
+* **Day of Week** - OPTIONAL - the day of week in which the job should be executed.
+Values range from 1 to 7, 1 is Monday.
+Leave empty if the jub should be executed at any day.
 * **Hour** - OPTIONAL - the hour at which the job should be executed.
 	* If set, the job will execute at any time during the given hour
 * **Minute** - OPTIONAL - the minute at which the job should be executed.